Jason Itzler: Livestreaming career (2023-present)

-Itzler began an online live stream show under the name "Mr. Based".
-In July 2024, YouTuber Alex Novell published a video on Sumnicht's death titled “When a Livestreamer Confesses to Murder" that included secretly recorded interviews with Itzler.
-On Aug 24, 2024, Itzler physically assaulted Novell in an incident near his apartment in the East Village neighborhood of Manhattan.
-Novell started to bleed significantly following the attack with a severe laceration to his head, prompting widespread social media attention, reportedly going viral on X, with many internet personalities such as Keemstar covering the assault.
+In 2023, Itzler began an online live stream channel on Kick under the name "Mr. Based".
+Throughout 2024, he was a streaming partner and manager to Joshua Block, a popular TikTok creator and internet personality from Medford, New York known online as "World of T Shirts", who is often considered a "lolcow", an online term for someone who can be angered easily for laughs.
+Itzler labeled several co-streams as "Interactive Reality Shows", which revolved heavily around users' verbal harassment towards Block, who is autistic and suffers from alcoholism.
+In July 2024, YouTuber Alex Novell published a video on Sumnicht's death titled "When a Livestreamer Confesses to Murder" that included secretly recorded interviews with Itzler.
+On August 24, 2024, Itzler physically assaulted Novell in an incident near his apartment in the East Village neighborhood of Manhattan.
+Novell began bleeding significantly following the attack due to a severe laceration to his head, prompting widespread social media attention, reportedly going viral on X, with many internet personalities such as Keemstar covering the assault.

+Novell sued Itzler in March 2024 through the Brooklyn Supreme Court for $250,000 for assaulting him.
+Itzler was facing harassment, criminal contempt and terroristic threat charges in two Brooklyn cases for allegedly threatening Novell and violating a restraining order filed against him by Novell.
+He was banned from Kick as a result, and moved to Parti, a smaller live streaming website.
+He would be banned from that website in 2025 as well, with the reason stated being "terroristic threats".
+In 2025, he created his own website, wots.live (wots stands for World Of T-shirts) which features a mixture of live streams involving him, Joshua Block, and other creators.